 Legislation classes for two-stroke and four-stroke motorcycles > 50 cm³

 Emissions regulations for two- and four-stroke motorcycles > 50 cm³ were first introduced in June 1999 (Euro 1), when Directive 97/24/EC came into force.
 The Directive imposed different emission standards for two- and four-stroke vehicles respectively, and separate limits were set for HC and NOx to allow for a better distinction between different technologies (two-stroke: CO 8 g/km, HC 4 g/km, NOx 0.1 g/km; four-stroke : CO 13 g/km, HC 3 g/km, NOx 0.3 g/km).
 In 2002, Regulation 2002/51/EC introduced the Euro 2 (2003) and the Euro 3 (2006) standards for motorcycles, with differentiated limits depending on the engine size.
 Regulation 168/2013 introduced Euro 4 and Euro 5 limits for motorcycles that gradually lead their emission levels to become similar to passenger cars.
 This Regulation also mandates evaporation control, durability requirements, OBD requirements, and CO2 measurement.
 Possible additional future steps include in-use compliance, offcycle emission control and particle emission number control for direct injection vehicles.

+Legislation classes for Mini-cars and All Terrain Vehicles (ATVs)

+The EU classification of L-category vehicles comprises seven vehicle subcategories including powered cycles, two- and three-wheeled mopeds, two-wheeled motorcycles with and without a sidecar, tricycles and quadricycles.
+Regulation (EU) No 168/2013 provides the details of vehicle classification together with the provisions for approval and market surveillance of L-category vehicles at Euro 4 and Euro 5 levels.
+Initially Mini-cars and ATVs were compliant with directive 97/24/EC.
+Directive 2013/60/EU introduced the Euro 3 Mini-cars in 2014.
+Directive 2013/168/EU introduced Euro 4 Mini-cars in 2017 and Euro 4 ATVs in 2016.
+Euro 5 limits will be implemented in 2020.

 Summary of vehicle technologies / control measures